Courage Classic Bicycle Tour Breaks Record, Raises Millions for Kids

 Read about patients whose lives have changed thanks to Children's Colorado.

-A portion of Courage Classic fundraising also goes to the Hospital Sports Program, which helps patients with physical disabilities experience freedom from physical challenges through activities like skiing, snowboarding, fishing and cycling.
+A portion of Courage Classic fundraising also goes to Adaptive Recreation for Childhood Health (ARCH), which helps patients with physical disabilities experience freedom from physical challenges through activities like skiing, snowboarding, fishing and cycling.

 Thank you riders, volunteers and donors!